1andDone/blackjack/README.md

 | $75        | 5 - <7            |
 | $100       | >=7               |

-Additionally, *Card Counter* will make the insurance side bet offered at the table only when the true count is greater than or equal to 5.

 The next player to act, *Average*, sits down at the table with $750 and will make $15 bets each hand. *Average* does not bother counting cards.

-Finally, the last player to act, *Back Counter*, is back counting while using the *Hi-Lo* strategy. *Back Counter* only starts playing at the table when the true count (computed to the nearest 0.1) is 5 or higher and will leave the table if it drops below 0. *Back Counter* starts off with $50,000 dollars and will bet a minimum of $25 each hand but is willing to bet up to $300 on any given hand, depending on the true count.
+Finally, the last player to act, *Back Counter*, is back counting while using the *Hi-Lo* strategy. *Back Counter* only starts playing at the table when the true count (computed to the nearest 0.1) is 5 or higher and will leave the table if it drops below 0. *Back Counter* begins with $50,000 and will bet a minimum of $25 each hand but may end up betting as much as $300 on a hand, depending on the true count.
 The exact amount *Back Counter* bets is based on their personal betting scale:

 | Amount Bet | Hi-Lo True Count  |
 |:----------:|:-----------------:|